stackbit-projects/fdo-5eb3b/index.md

     image_alt: App preview
     title: Turning Data Into Knowledge
     content: >
-      AIR Digital Objects (FDO) bind all critical information about an entity in one place and create a new kind of actionable, meaningful and technology independent object that pervades every aspect of life today:
+      FAIR Digital Objects (FDO) bind all critical information about an entity in one place and create a new kind of actionable, meaningful and technology independent object that pervades every aspect of life today:

       **A technical essence of a “thing” in cyberspace**.